The Compass Student Services team is here to assist students with admissions, financial aid, enrollment, and billing inquiries.

 View and make payments on your account by accessing TouchNet through WebAdvisor by clicking here.

-Financial aid awards are listed as estimated credits on the online billing statement.
+Financial aid awards are listed as pending credits on the online billing statement.

-Private Education Loans: Students borrowing a Private Education Loan must be approved by the lender in order for the loan to be deducted from the bill.
+Private Education Loans: Students who will be borrowing a Private Education Loan must be approved by the lender in order for the loan to be deducted from the bill.

-Direct Graduate PLUS and Private Loans must be fully approved by December 1, 2017, to retain your Spring semester course registration, so we strongly encourage you to act promptly.
+Direct PLUS and Private Loans not fully approved by December 1, 2017, are not deducted when determining the late payment fee so we strongly encourage you to act promptly.

 A posted statement may actually reflect a credit balance if there is estimated financial aid that will overpay the 2018 Spring semester tuition and fees.